artainmo/web-development/backend/Express/README.md

 res.send automatically sets the status code of the response to 200, but to choose it yourself res.status() can be used.

 Parameters are route path segments that begin with : in their Express route definitions.
 They act as wildcards, matching any text at that path segment.
 For example /monsters/:id will match both /monsters/1 and /monsters/45. req.params contains as keys, paramameters and as value its actual path segment value. <br>
-In req.query the query string of the request url can be found.<br>
+In req.query the query string of the request url can be found.

+To separate the routes, routers can be used, they allow to handle requests that start with a certain path, each router usually sits in a different file.<br>
+`const app = express(); const startPathRouter = epress.Router(); app.use('startPath', startPathRouter); startPathRouter.get('/', (req,res,next)=>{})`<br>
+Whereby the startPathRouter.get() will handle all the startPath with get method requests.

+If multiple routes are possible for a request the ones that come first will be used.

+### Middleware

 ## Free tutorials